formidablefrank/formidablefrank/README.md

 ## What I Do

-I enjoy building software for scientific and engineering problems: ocean-wave modeling, weather forecasts, Earth observation data analysis, numerical simulations, ML systems, and automated pipelines.
+I build software for scientific and engineering problems: Earth systems simulation, Earth observation data analysis, numerical simulations, ML systems, and automated pipelines.

 - Making simulations and numerical models run faster and more reliably on HPC systems.
 - Building scientific tools in Python, Fortran, C++, MATLAB, and Mathematica.